-How to innovate the Silicon Valley way has been added to your bookmarks.
+How to innovate the Silicon Valley way has been saved

 Large enterprises are increasingly venturing into Silicon Valley to draw upon “outside-in” innovation, but they often stumble due to cultural, structural, and regulatory hurdles.
 How can outside organizations harness Silicon Valley’s innovation ecosystem to their advantage?